Here's what to do if you fall through ice, or need to save someone else | CBC News

 Here's what to do if you fall through ice, or need to save someone else

-You've got about 10 minutes to rescue yourself before you get too cold
+You've got about 10 minutes to rescue yourself before cold takes over

-Warmer conditions this winter have left the ice unstable on many rivers and waterways across the country, and that has safety experts reminding people of the dangers of falling through ice.
+Warmer conditions this winter have left ice unstable on many waterways across the country, which has safety experts reminding people of the dangers of falling through ice.

-Last week in Ottawa, two teens, Ahmed Ahmed and Riley Cotter, died after falling through the ice on the Rideau River.
+Last week in Ottawa, two teens died after falling into on the Rideau River.

-In recent weeks, a family in Alberta also died after their utility terrain vehicle went through thin ice, while a man died after falling through the ice on Onwatin Lake in Hanmer, Ont., near Sudbury on New Year's Day.
+In recent weeks, a family in Alberta also died after their utility terrain vehicle went through thin ice, while a man died after falling through ice on Onwatin Lake near Sudbury, Ont., on New Year's Day.

 Although ice may look fully frozen, it can actually be too thin to support someone's weight.
-That's why it takes a lot of experience to determine if it's safe, said Danny Peled, one of the founders of Boreal River Rescue, which conducts ice safety and rescue training.
+That's why it takes a lot of experience to determine if it's safe, said a founder of Boreal River Rescue, which conducts ice safety and rescue training.

+If you find yourself in the unfortunate situation of falling through ice, Danny Peled took CBC through several steps to keep in mind.

 The 1-10-1 rule